xwzy/PyPhotoOrganizer/README.md

 1. Launch the application.
 2. Click the "Select Folder" button to choose the folder containing your photos.
 3. The list widget displays the photos in the selected folder.
 Select a photo to view it in the image label.
-4. Use the provided buttons or keyboard shortcuts to perform operations on the selected photo(s).
+4. Use the provided buttons or keyboard shortcuts to perform operations on the selected photo.
 5. EXIF information, if available, will be displayed in the top labels.
 6. Continue organizing and managing your photos efficiently.